lagunoff/typescript-invertible-router/README.md

 This library helps to implement routing in web-applications.
-It provides DSL for declaring routes, declaration then can be used for both matching urls and printing links to any location inside application.
+It provides DSL for declaring routes, declaration then can be used for both matching urls and printing links to any location inside the application.

 ```ts